Skip to content

 Strengths

-• Multilingual Support: Industry-leading multilingual embedding and reranking models.
+• Multilingual Support: Industry-leading multilingual embedding and reranking models, supporting over 100 languages.

 • Enterprise Ready: Strong focus on data privacy, security, and deployment flexibility (Cloud, VPC, On-prem).